iAMianIANiAM/PrismaTechGauntletv3/working/directoryIndex.md

 ## Current Development Stage

 Foundation layer is complete with architecture in place.
-We have implemented header files for most components with skeleton structures and are now proceeding with the implementation of hardware interfaces and the calibration protocol.
-Our next steps focus on the MPU9250 interface and calibration data collection via USB (COM7).
+Hardware layer implementation is complete and verified.
+Calibration workflow is implemented and working successfully.
+Position detection thresholds have been generated from calibration data and integrated into Config.h.
+Next steps focus on implementing the PositionDetector.cpp file to leverage the thresholds for actual position detection functionality.

 ## PlatformIO Project Structure